cl-tim/signata-mfa-docs/README.md

 ![Signata MFA Logo](images/signata-mfa.png)

-This repository will store all documentation for the Signata MFA product.
+This repository contains all documentation for the Signata MFA product.

-You can access Signata MFA here: [https://mfa.signata.net/](https://mfa.signata.net/)
+You can get Signata MFA here: [https://mfa.signata.net/](https://mfa.signata.net/)

 You can also access support here: [https://congruentlabs.atlassian.net/servicedesk/customer/portal/2](https://congruentlabs.atlassian.net/servicedesk/customer/portal/2)

+If you find any problems with this documentation, please raise an issue here or at the support portal above.

 ## Signata MFA: Standalone